probmods/probmods2/exercises/conditioning.md

 ### b)

 I also have a biased coin, with $$P(\text{heads})=0.9$$.
-I hand you one of the coins (either biased or fair) without telling you which.
+I hand you one of the coins (either biased or fair) chosen uniformly randomly without telling you which.
 You flip it three times.

 Given that first two coin flips landed on heads, what is the posterior distribution for the next flip?